 All rooms have air-conditioning and an outdoor space.
 The Lake View suites, Marula and bungalows also get minibars and Espresso machines.

-Meals and drinks are served in the lovely conservatory-lounge – light and sunny in summer; firelit and cosy in colder weather.
+Vegetarian meals and drinks are served in the lovely conservatory-lounge – light and sunny in summer; firelit and cosy in colder weather.
 Start the day with a lazy breakfast (served until 11am): fresh fruit, home-baked bread, granola, yoghurt, local cheeses and free-range eggs to order.

 The ingredients are plucked from Glenn’s organic kitchen garden, or bought fresh that morning from local markets.
-Guests have the opportunity to discuss the menu in advance (vegans and vegetarians are catered for).
+Guests have the opportunity to discuss the menu in advance (vegans and vegetarians are extremely well catered for).
 There's also afternoon cake, a selection of help-yourself teas and coffees, luscious Alentejo wines and an honesty bar.

 - Dinner by arrangement